Golf Tutorials

 • Hairstyle Friendly: For golfers with longer hair, ponytails, or simply a great head of hair they don't want to flatten, a visor is the perfect solution.
 It manages hair away from your face without the dreaded "hat head" that comes after taking off a cap.

-• Minimalist Feel: Some players just don't like the a feeling a cap gives that their head is enclosed.
-A visor provides the essential sun and glare protection for your eyes without any extra fabric or weight.
-It’s a clean on focused feel on the course.
+• Minimalist Feel: A visor provides the essential sun and glare protection for your eyes without any extra fabric or weight.
+It’s a clean, focused feel on the course.

 Finding the Perfect Fit: It's All in the Details

 A poorly fitting visor is a constant distraction.
 It either causes a headache from being too tight or threatens to take flight with every gust of wind.
-Getting the fit right from the start is is your first priority and will a make a huge difference in your playing experience
+Getting the fit right from the start should be your first priority and will make a huge difference in your playing experience.

 Step 1: Get the Sizing Right

-• Fabric Straps with Tuck-away: Similar to a buckle or side closure, but the remaining fabric tufts nicely in a hole to make The whole visor cleaner looking
+• Fabric Straps with Tuck-away: Similar to a buckle or slide closure, but the remaining fabric tucks nicely into a hole to make the whole visor cleaner looking.

 Whichever style you choose, the goal is the same: it should be snug, not strangling.
 A great rule of thumb is the "two-finger test."
-Once the new visor is on yor head You should be able to comfortably slide two fingers between the back strap and your head.
+Once the new visor is on your head, you should be able to comfortably slide two fingers between the back strap and your head.
 If it's looser than that, it might blow off.
 If you can't get your fingers in, you’re setting yourself up for a potential headache on the back nine.

 Step 2: Understand the Bill (Brim)